To keep COVID-19 patients home, some US states weigh house arrest tech

 As the United States begins reopening its economy, some state officials are weighing whether house arrest monitoring technology - including ankle bracelets or location-tracking apps - could be used to police quarantines imposed on coronavirus carriers.

-But while the tech has been used sporadically for U.S. quarantine enforcement over the past few weeks, large scale rollouts have so far been held back by a big legal question: Can officials impose electronic monitoring without an offense or a court order?
+But while the tech has been used sporadically for US quarantine enforcement over the past few weeks, large scale rollouts have so far been held back by a big legal question: Can officials impose electronic monitoring without an offence or a court order?

 Case in point is Hawaii, which considered the sweeping use of GPS-enabled ankle bracelets or smartphone tracking apps to enforce stay-at-home orders given to arriving air passengers, according to Ronald Kouchi, the president of the Hawaii state senate.